 Central administration (Church House London, Lambeth Palace), large and Byzantine.

 Subventions to dioceses to help plug the gap between what comes in from parishes and what goes out in pay and pensions.
 Such subventions do not close that gap.

 Most dioceses are using reserves or are already bust.

-- Chelmsford has told parishes if they can’t stump up £60K annually, they won’t get a paid parson, and has announced that paid clergy will be cut by a third.
+Chelmsford has told parishes if they can’t stump up £60K annually, they won’t get a paid parson, and has announced that paid clergy will be cut by a third.